 - Books in excellent condition and usually published within the last 5 years or longer at the discretion of the library staff

-- Audiobooks (on CD), Music CDs, DVDs and Vinyl Records in excellent condition
+- Audiobooks (on CD) and DVDs in excellent condition

 - Local History or Genealogy material that has direct relevance to Union County (decisions will be made on a case by case basis)